-Now the water you’re boiling runs clear and fresh, you can make the outside of your kettle look just as clean.
-To clean limescale outside a kettle, soak strong sheets of kitchen towel in vinegar as before and let them rest on the outside of the kettle to loosen the grip of the calcium carbonate (that’s all limescale is).
+Now the water you’re boiling is limescale-free, you can make the outside of your kettle look just as clean.
+To clean limescale off the outside of a kettle, soak strong sheets of kitchen towel in vinegar as before.
+Let them rest on the outside of the kettle to loosen the grip of the calcium carbonate (that’s all limescale is!).
 After an hour or so, wipe off the remains.
 Use a clean dry to dry the outside and buff away any streaks.

 A really strong kitchen towel is best when it comes to kettle cleaning.
 Plenty Flexisheets are perfect because they won’t fall apart after soaking in vinegar.
-They’re also extra absorbent, which means they’ll hold vinegar around the target areas of your kettle, increasing the effectiveness of the acid while it descales the kettle.
+They’re also extra absorbent, which means they’ll hold more vinegar around the target areas of your kettle, increasing the effectiveness of the acid while it descales the kettle.

 As you can see, with a little know-how and some Plenty kitchen towels you can make all your limescale troubles melt away.
 If you’re looking for more tips on how to tackle stubborn stains, check out our guides on how to descale and clean your beloved coffee machine and how to clean your cooker hood and filter to keep your kitchen in perfect working order.

 Discover how and what to clean a washing machine with in 5 easy steps.
 Find out some of the best ways to clean washing machine interiors, exteriors and parts.